National Junior College: Campus

 Work started on National Junior College's campus in September 1967.
 Located at the junction of Linden Road and Dunearn Road, the campus was completed in less than 15 months, at a cost of SGD $1.6 million.
 The original campus featured an audio-visual lab, 10 science laboratories, a library, two lecture theatres, 30 classrooms, nine tutorial rooms, an assembly hall, a canteen, an administrative block with other activity rooms.
 National Junior College used this campus until 1997, when it shifted to its present location at Hillcrest Road.

 The current campus of National Junior College is located at 37 Hillcrest Road in Bukit Timah, houses both the Junior High and Senior High sections of the school, as well as a boarding school.
 This current campus features five lecture theatres (with two theatres having a seating capacity of 500), three tutorial room blocks and three information technology rooms.
 The campus also features three Sigma labs, which are equipped with sophisticated scientific instruments and equipment to promote science research in the college.
 The college has a dedicated art block as part of the Art Elective Programme (Singapore) (AEP).
 This Art Centre contains facilities such as a 3-dimensional work-pottery-sculpture studio, a drawing and painting studio, a pottery kiln room, and a photography darkroom to enable students in the AEP to experiment with different art media.

 In May 2019, the school collaborated with food technology start-up Life3 Biotech to launch an agriculture-technology facility.

 Boarding school

 At the 2007 Ministry of Education Workplan Seminar, it was announced that five schools, including National Junior College, will each start their own boarding programme.
 Thus, National Junior College's boarding school was constructed to cater to the new programme and it was officially opened on 16 May 2009.
-Built at a cost of SGD $20 million, this boarding school has 250 rooms housing around 500 students and teachers.
-In addition to housing foreign students, who make up half of the boarding school population, it also houses students who are participating in the college's Enhanced Boarding Programme.
+Built at a cost of SGD $20 million, this boarding school had 250 rooms housing around 500 students and teachers.
+In addition to housing foreign students, who make up half of the boarding school population, it also housed students who are participating in the college's Enhanced Boarding Programme.

+The boarding school was officially closed down in Dec 2024.